knpuniversity/symfony2-rest/knpu/episode4/jwt-guard-authenticator.md

 That's it! `$data` is now an array of whatever information we originally put into the token.
 Fundamentally, this works just like a normal `json_decode`, except that the library is also checking to make sure that the contents of our token weren't changed.
 It does this by using our *private* key.

+***TIP
+The private key is only used in case of symmetric signing.
+In the much more common case of assymetric signing the *private* key is used to sign the token, and the *public* key is used to verify the signature.
+***

 This guarantees that nobody has changed the username to some *other* username because they're a jerk.
 Encryption is amazing.

 It also checks the token's expiration: our tokens last 1 hour because that's what we setup in `config.yml`: